netxms/netxms-doc/admin/agent-management.rst

 Other option to define new Metric that can be collected form node is to use ``ExternalParameter``/``ExternalParameterShellExec``, or ``ExternalList``, or ``ExternalParametersProvider`` configuration parameters to define command that will be executed on a node and it's output will be provided as a Metric.
-In such way can be added parameter and list metrics.
+This functionality provides flexibility to create your own metrics, lists or table metrics.

 New Metrics will be visible in the :guilabel:`Available parameters` list only after agent restarts (agent reads a configuration file only once on start) and configuration poll,